Boo Thang

 "Boo Thang" is a song by American rapper Verse Simmonds, featuring singer Kelly Rowland.
-It was released by Bu Vision, a label run by Akon's brother Bu Thiam, in association with Konvict Muzik and The Island Def Jam Music Group.
+It was released by Bu Vision, a label run by Akon's brother Bu Thiam, in association with Konvict Muzik and Def Jam Recordings.
 "Boo Thang" peaked at No. 44 on both the Billboard Hot R&B/Hip-Hop Songs chart and the Hot R&B/Hip-Hop Airplay chart.
 The song was ultimately included on Simmonds' mixtape Sextape Chronicles 2.

 Music video

 A music video, directed by Gil Green, was released to accompany the single.
-Filmed in Miami, Florida, it features appearances by Rowland, Verse’s fellow Konvict Muzik member Akon, and stand-up comedian Lil Duval.
+Filmed in Santa Clarita, California, it features appearances by Rowland, Verse’s fellow Konvict Muzik member Akon, and stand-up comedian Lil Duval.